ManikSinghSarmaal/Web-Scraping/README.md

 ## Project Description

-The project consists of two main parts:
+The project consists of following main parts:
+1. **Reddit/subreddit data and comment and metadata extractor.
-1. **Steam Scraper**: Scrapes top-selling game data from the Steam platform.
+2. **Steam Scraper**: Scrapes top-selling game data from the Steam platform.
-2. **Inshorts Scraper**: Scrapes news articles from Inshorts.
+3. **Inshorts Scraper**: Scrapes news articles from Inshorts.

+### Reddit Scraper
+- A Scrapy spider designed to scrape posts and comments from a specified subreddit on `old.reddit.com`.
+- The spider extracts post titles, links, and comments, storing them in a structured format.

 ### Steam Scraper
 - Extracts data such as game name, game URL, image URL, release date, price, and review summary.